MacLaurinGroup/dbOp/readme.md

 * .checkForEmptyFields(data,fieldArray)   // throw an error if any of the fields are empty or null (after trimming whitespace)
 * .checkForMissingFields(data,fieldArray)   // throw an error if any of the fields are missing
 * .checkForMissingEmptyFields(data,fieldArray)   // throw an error if any of the fields are missing or empty
+* .convertBlankToNull(data,fieldArray)  // converts any blank fields to pure null

 This method returns the last SQL result from an INSERT/UPDATE